mjishnu/pypdl/README.md

     main()
 ```

 This example downloads a file from the internet using 10 segments and displays the download progress.
-If the download fails, it will retry up to 3 times. we are also using headers, proxies and authentication.
+If the download fails, it will retry up to 3 times. we are also using headers, proxy and timeout, For more info regarding these parameters refer [API reference](https://github.com/mjishnu/pypdl?tab=readme-ov-file#pypdl-1)

 Another example of implementing pause resume functionality, printing the progress to console and changing log level to debug: